equinor/design-system/README.md

 ```sh
 npm install typescript --save-dev
 ```

+### Safari
-* _Note_ from version `0.16.0` we added native support for focus-visible (enable focus-ring on elements when using <kbd>TAB</kbd> key) and removed the [polyfill](https://github.com/WICG/focus-visible).
-Optionally, if your project requires support for keyboard navigation with Safari, you now need to include the polyfill yourself:
+From version `0.16.0` we added native support for [focus-visible](https://caniuse.com/?search=focus-visible) (enable focus-ring on elements when using <kbd>TAB</kbd> key) and removed the [polyfill](https://github.com/WICG/focus-visible).
+If your project requires support for keyboard navigation with Safari, you now need to include the polyfill yourself:

 ```bash
 npm install --save-dev focus-visible